rendell80/one-page-calendar/README.md

 ## Features
 - **Print-Ready Design**: Optimized for a clean printout, fitting perfectly on a single page.
 - **Responsive Layout**: Adapts gracefully to both desktop and mobile screens.
+- **Dynamic Year Selection**: Change the year by modifying the URL parameter.
 - **Easy Integration**: Can be included in existing projects or used as a standalone tool.

 ## Installation